LeeCyborg/CART263-W-23/Exercise-1-GettingBackIntoCode.md

 All code must be submitted via Github repository as well as on Moodle.
 You will be graded on:
 * 75% Code is well commented and uploaded to Github.
 Code comments should explain clearly what each part of the code does, functions and variables should be clearly named
-* 25% functionality of code.
-THe goal of the project is less about creating fully funcitonal code, and more about exercising your brain after the break!
+* 25% functionality of code. **The goal of the project is less about creating fully functional code, and more about exercising your brain after the break**!